acemod/ACE3/addons/ui/README.md

 ace_ui
 =======

-Removes vignette, changes the chat contrast on the map to allow easier reading and provides settings to toggle different UI elements unavailable in Vanilla.
+Removes vignette, changes the chat contrast on the map to allow easier reading and provides settings to hide or show different UI elements.

 ## Maintainers